 Prison facilities have devised various screening methods to reduce or stop contraband from entering prisons.
-The intelligence department in prisons is responsible for analyzing, identifying, and reducing risk areas within the prison facility and keep abreast of the latest smuggling and concealing techniques.
+The intelligence department in prisons is responsible for analyzing, identifying, and reducing risk areas within the prison facility and keeping abreast of the latest smuggling and concealing techniques.

 Today, some prison facilities employ interdiction modalities to prevent contraband from entering their facilities.
 An interdiction modality is a combination of both the regulatory policies and practices that correctional facilities use to stop contraband from gaining entry into their facility as well as intelligent strategies used to detect and destroy contraband that may have already found its way into the prison yard.
 Below are some of the practices and methods used to prevent the prevalence of contraband in prisons.

-Even though we most times try to shy away from the obvious, the fact is that the prison officers also engage in smuggling of contraband in prisons.
+Even though we most times try to shy away from the obvious, the fact is that the prison officers also engage in the smuggling of contraband in prisons.
 Their willingness to collaborate with visitors and inmates perpetuates the spread of contraband in the facility.
 Therefore, the first step towards preventing the smuggling of contraband in prisons is by hiring right.
 A thorough and comprehensive background check of a potential employee is recommended especially for applicants interested in filling a sensitive and trusted position.
-Prison administrators now do more than just inquiring about the usual conviction or driving history of the applicant.
+Prison administrators now do more than just inquire about the usual conviction or driving history of the applicant.
 They now go as far as inquiring about the applicant's work history, hobbies, and social affiliations.

 Monitor Officers closely